 mov eax, __LOCAL_SIZE ;Immediate operand--Okay

-The __LOCAL SIZE symbol is used in the prolog sequence of the naked function that employs unique prolog and epilog sequences as follows:
+The __LOCAL SIZE symbol is utilized within the prolog sequence of the naked function, which implements distinct prolog and epilog sequences in the following manner:

 Example